mrikirill/SimpleMovieSwiftUIwithFlutterDemoApp/README.md

 # This app demonstrates Flutter intagration into SwiftUI iOS app

+Note: This a demo project has been made to demonstrate the process of integrating Flutter into existing mobile app.

 ## Run the project

 1. [Install Flutter](https://docs.flutter.dev/get-started/install) on your machine